 1. Complete the required Vector Medication Administration Basics training.
 Submit your certificate to your assigned school nurse.

-2, Review the WCSD Guide to Medication Administration document below, sign and give a copy to your assigned school nurse.
+2, Review the WCSD Guide to Medication Administration document, sign and give a copy to your assigned school nurse.
 Keep a copy for your reference.

 Staff administering oxygen are required to complete the Vector Medication Administration Basics training, and view the items in the links below.
 Contact your assigned school nurse to arrange for a physical skills pass off.